allenliou12/WhatsApp-IT-Support-Bot/README.md

 ## Disclaimer

-This project is a portfolio piece demonstrating my automation and software development capabilities.
+This project was originally developed as part of my professional work and has been sanitized and generalized for portfolio purposes.
+It demonstrates automation and software development capabilities using WhatsApp Web automation.
 Please note:

-- This is an educational project and should be used responsibly
+- This is a sanitized version of a work project, modified for educational purposes
+- All proprietary code, business logic, and company-specific implementations have been removed
 - The code is provided "as-is" without any warranties or guarantees
 - This is not an officially supported WhatsApp product
 - Users must comply with WhatsApp's Terms of Service and policies
-- The developer is not responsible for any misuse or violations of WhatsApp's terms
+- The developer and the original employer are not responsible for any misuse or violations
-- All sensitive information, credentials, and company-specific implementations have been removed
-- This is a generic implementation with no proprietary business logic
+- This implementation is generic and contains no proprietary information
-- The project should be used for learning purposes only
+- The project should be used for learning and educational purposes only
-- Always obtain proper authorization before deploying automated solutions in a production environment
+- Always obtain proper authorization before deploying automated solutions
+- Users should thoroughly test in a non-production environment first
+- Consider using WhatsApp's Business API for production implementations

 ### WhatsApp Usage Notice